Demonworld

-Playing Demonworld
+Gameplay

 Demonworld is a wargame designed to be played as a tabletop wargame using "armies" of 15mm scale miniatures.
 The miniatures used in the game, which were all originally sculpted by a single sculptor, Werner Klocke, are actually slightly larger than 15mm for a typical human—around 18mm tall—and therefore resemble a "heroic 15mm" scale similar to the "heroic 25mm" scale used for other noted fantasy wargames.

 In the original game, miniatures are organized into units, with several miniatures typically mounted on a single hexagonal base.
 Either four or five ordinary infantry figures are mounted on a single base; two ordinary cavalry miniatures; one large cavalry miniature, hero or wizard, or other special figure in some cases.
 Many "behemoth" miniatures, which represent huge war beasts or monsters, are mounted singly on several bases joined together to form a single larger base.

 "Armies" are chosen by the players based on a points value system.
 The army list books published for the game include data cards with points values and statistics for the miniatures used in the game, as well as simple formulas which show what proportion of troops should be included in the "armies".
 This is designed to create more verisimilitude as well as better balanced "armies" with a fair number of ordinary troops, rather than "armies" made up entirely of extremely powerful special troops.

 The original rules make use of twenty-sided and six-sided dice (d20s and d6s) to decide the outcome of combat, test the "morale" of decimated "units", and so forth.
 The game was designed to be played on mapsheets printed with terrain and movement hexes, in the manner of earlier wargames using printed counters.
 Several mapsheets were included in the basic box and more were available as separate map packs.
 The rules were divided into basic, intermediate, and advanced sections, each of which introduced successively more detailed rules.
 For example, movement, basic combat, and morale were basic rules, while magic was an intermediate rule and flying creatures such as dragons and wyverns were covered in the advanced rules.

 Ral Partha Europe has stated that it plans to offer PDF versions of the original rules for the game, and at the same time work on a completely revamped set of rules in keeping with modern tabletop wargame design.
 These new rules will include support for both hex map games in the style of the original game, or for a "non-hex" version which can be used with tabletop scenery and measuring tapes in the more typical modern wargame style, according to forum posts by RPE personnel.